missing-semester-cn/missing-semester-cn.github.io/os-customization.md

 useful.
 If you are a Vim user, for example, you might want to remap caps lock to escape.

+On macOS, you can do some remappings through Keyboard settings in System Preferences; for more complicated mappings, you need special software.

 ## Remapping to arbitrary commands

 You don't just have to remap keys to other keys: there are tools that will let